 Today’s tip of the tiara goes to Carly at Kate Middleton Style, a reader tipped her the coat was from the a/w 2014 Sport Max collection.
 Irish Sara let us know the style name is Gerbera; she and Carly fiendishly searched and came up with what we think is the coat Kate was wearing today.

 If not this precise garment, it is very close.

-The coat features an oversized collar and lapels, princess seaming, on seam pockets, and a hidden front closure.
-Ashley Marie reports that she was told by Max Mara the garment is “double faced wool, sewn by hand, comes with belt, originally priced at $2490.”
+The coat features an oversized collar and lapels, princess seaming, on-seam pockets, and a hidden front closure.
+Ashley Marie reports that she was told by Max Mara the garment is “double-faced wool, sewn by hand, comes with a belt, originally priced at $2490.”